 We might run a comb through deep-conditioned hair in the shower or use a round brush to achieve that perfect at-home blowout, but should we run bristles through our strands more than the usual style or post-rinse detangle?
 According to experts, twice a day is ideal.
 “Once in the morning and once in the evening before bed,” says David Adams, a consultant trichologist at FOURTEENJAY in New York City.
 That said, the recommended frequency of hair brushing is also determined by hair length and texture.
 “Curly hair is different [than straight hair].
 Most of the time, people with curly and highly textured hair only brush their hair when it is time for a shampoo — not every day,” Adams explains.
 Those with long hair might benefit from brushing the hair three times a day (morning, lunchtime and before bed) to avoid any midday mats.

 Why do we brush our hair?
-Find out the benefits of brushing — plus the types of brushes we should all have in our arsenal — ahead.
+Find out the benefits combing hair — plus the types of brushes we should all have in our arsenal — ahead.

 The Benefits of Brushing Hair

-You might be quick to reach for a hairbrush when a pesky knot shows face, but detangling is only half the benefit of brushing your strands.
+You might be quick to reach for a hairbrush when a pesky knot shows face, but detangling is only half the benefit of combing hair.
 “Brushing hair is usually for two reasons: To detangle or to brush for shine and health,” says Adams.
 “The sebaceous glands produce oil to lubricate the scalp and hair, brushing is a good way to distribute the natural oils through the hair to the ends, resulting in shiny hair after brushing,” he adds.
 Your roots will even get less oily and you won’t need to use as much dry shampoo.
 On top of that, we lose an average of 100 hairs per day, so “brushing the hair is a good way to remove the loose hair.